philrz/super/docs/language/pipeline-model.md

 ## Implied Field References

-A common SuperPipe use case is to process sequences of record-oriented data (e.g., arising from formats like JSON or Avro) in the form of events or structured logs.
+A common SuperSQL use case is to process sequences of record-oriented data (e.g., arising from formats like JSON or Avro) in the form of events or structured logs.
 In this case, the input values to the operators are [records](../formats/data-model.md#21-record) and the fields of a record are referenced with the dot operator.